 Prior to founding Watson Immigration Law, Tahmina was a partner at White & Watson from July 2006 to December 2008 practicing exclusively in the area of U.S. Immigration and Naturalization law.
 Before that, Tahmina externed with His Honor Judge Ricardo Martinez at the District Court of Western Washington in downtown Seattle.
 She also interned for multiple terms at the Northwest Women’s Law Center (now known as Legal Voice).

 Tahmina is admitted to practice law in Washington State and the State of New York.
 She is also admitted to the federal court of Western District of Washington.
-She is a member of the New York State Bar, the American Immigration Lawyers Association (AILA) and the King County Bar Association.
+She is a member of the American Immigration Lawyers Association (AILA) and the King County Bar Association.
 Tahmina is currently an unregistered member of the Bar of England and Wales.
 Past memberships include the International Bar Association, The American Bar Association, King County Washington Women Lawyers and other minority bar associations.
 She continues to be a member of the Middle Temple in London, UK.

 Tahmina is an Adjunct Fellow at The Niskanen Center, a Washington DC-based think tank.
 She advises on immigration policy issues.